-ACTING ON THE SURVEY at Toyota, key problems from customer surveys are highlighted, but senior management only deals with 2-4 problems at once to maintain management focus
+At Toyota, key problems from customer surveys are highlighted, but senior management only deals with 2-4 problems at once to maintain management focus

-at American Express and British Airways, the problems to be placed before top management are chosen according to the level of customer base and revenue which are put at risk by leaving the problem unresolved.
+At American Express and British Airways, the problems to be placed before top management are chosen according to the level of customer base and revenue which are put at risk by leaving the problem unresolved.

-unlike help lines in which the company must take a reactive approach, questionnaires the company takes the initiative, and therefore more control ageing data: the data rolls in monthly, but is reviewed only annually
+The anonymity of the survey may well encourage customers to be more ‘frank’ unlike help lines in which the company must take a reactive approach, questionnaires the company takes the initiative, and therefore more control ageing data: the data rolls in monthly, but when is it reviewed?

 Even in the UK, with its tradition of non-direct confrontation, customers are becoming vociferous about their rights – and their dissatisfaction.

-encourage customers to complain and make it easy for them to do so
+Encourage customers to complain and make it easy for them to do so

 be glad that they complain -; think of what you will never know from all the customers who don’t come back; and think of it as a chance to turn dissatisfied waverers into satisfied customers; many companies rely on customer-initiated complaints – eg comment cards – where a more proactive approach, such as asking customers’ comments at point of delivery, might be required

-BARCLAYS Shortly after announcing record half year profits – which generated record anger from customers – Barclays Bank launched its national customer complaint initiative: any of its seven million personal customers complaining in person at a branch is given a written record of the complaint by a member of staff, who is responsible for resolving the complaint.
+Shortly after announcing record half year profits – which generated record anger from customers – Barclays Bank launched its national customer complaint initiative: any of its personal customers complaining in person at a branch is given a written record of the complaint by a member of staff, who is responsible for resolving the complaint.

-address customer’s issues or problem directly don’t just send a standard ‘thank you for contacting us’ letter; a personal response gives the opportunity to listen, ask questions, apologise and suggest remedy
+Address customer’s issues or problem directly don’t just send a standard ‘thank you for contacting us’ letter; a personal response gives the opportunity to listen, ask questions, apologise and suggest remedy.

-signing a ‘pp’ on behalf of someone on a letter is also highly impersonal and makes the customer feel of little importance to the person in authority
+Make sure the respondent is someone in a managerial position who has the authority to solve the problem signing a ‘pp’ on behalf of someone on a letter is also highly impersonal and makes the customer feel of little importance to the person in authority.

-benchmark and measure performance improvements in this process eg 95% of complaints resolved successfully within five days to track if you eliminating or exacerbating your customers’ complaints
+Benchmark and measure performance improvements in this process e.g. 95% of complaints resolved successfully within five days to track if you eliminating or exacerbating your customers’ complaints

 The secretive: mystery shopping.
 The ‘mystery shopper’ poses as an ordinary customer – whether in person or by phone, and should evaluate the following core elements of your customer relations:

-the attitude of the staff
+- the attitude of the staff

-number of rings before phone answered
+- number of rings before phone answered

-THE CASE OF VICTORIA WINE Victoria Wine has been using mystery shopping for several years to improve both customer service and their bottom line.
-Over 50 elements are assessed, including:
+A major wine retailer has been using mystery shopping for several years to improve both customer service and their bottom line.

 - acknowledging the customer within 30 seconds

-how customer questions are handled
+- how customer questions are handled

 Feedback given to each shop includes performance relative to previous assessments and to other branches; lessons learned are incorporated into company training programmes.
 Question: is this linked to their recent announcement to close all their shops and open up online only?